rauchg/slackin/Readme.md

 ```

 You can find your API token at [api.slack.com/web](https://api.slack.com/web).

-**Note:** As of 02/10 Slack is only allowing our invite API request
+**NOTE:** As of 02/10 Slack is only allowing our invite API request
-from paid organizations only.
+from paid organizations only, or personal user tokens.

 The available options are: